-Hit-and-run: Police seek driver who struck woman and fled
+Hit-and-run: Police release images, seek driver who struck woman and fled

 The woman was taken to Christchurch Hospital with serious injuries, and is in a stable condition.

+She said her mother was "still in very poor condition".
+She is set to have surgery on Sunday.

-A broken left wing mirror was found at the scene.
+Police said a broken left wing mirror was found at the scene.

 "As part of our inquiries, police are seeking any information which may help, including details on the driver of the white van which had pipes along its roof and would have been missing the wing mirror.